- Why Research

 Jean Zhao, PhD

 Associate Professor, Cancer Biology

 Dana-Farber Cancer Institute

 Harvard Medical School

-Metastatic breast cancer (MBC) is an incurable, but treatable disease.
-New therapeutic options are urgently needed, however as these tumors are often resistant to many different drugs or only respond a short time.
+Metastatic breast cancer (MBC) is an incurable, but treatable, disease.
+New therapeutic options are urgently needed, however these tumors are often resistant to many different drugs or only respond during a short time.

 The findings from this research are likely to have profound implications in advancing treatment options for patients with metastatic breast cancer.